night0x73/night0x73.github.io/README.md

 This is built to be my personal website, a portfolio of my tech creations, and a general blog to document my growth as a programmer.

 Tools/Resources:
-HTML/CSS
+- HTML/CSS
-JavaScript
+- JavaScript
-Shell Scripting
+- Shell Scripting
-~~AWS EC2 + S3 for hosting~~
+- ~~AWS EC2 + S3~~ GitHub pages for hosting
-Google Domains
+- Google Domains

 Files & directories:
-index.html
+- index.html
-ProjectsLink
+- ProjectsLink
-DesignLink
+- DesignLink
-BlogLink
+- BlogLink
-CSS (folder for CSS files)
+- CSS (folder for CSS files)
-JS (folder for JavaScript files)
+- JS (folder for JavaScript files)
-README.txt
+- README.md

 Misc.
 Notes:
 N/A